 1) UNEDasiss Accreditation:

-A digital certification that permits international student to participate in the admission process for study at most of the universities in Spain.
-Once the student’s accreditation request has been granted, this certificate shall be available to the universities through the UNEDasiss digital platform.
+A digital certificate that enables international students to apply to most universities in Spain.
+Once the student’s accreditation has been granted, universities can access it through UNEDasiss’s digital platform.

 2) Admission criteria: